LauraCole1900/mongoFitnessTracker/README.md

 $ git clone git@github.com:LauraCole1900/expressNoteTaker.git
 ```

-Then cd into the cloned directory and download the dependencies by typing into the command line
+Then cd/ into the cloned directory and download the dependencies by typing into the command line
 ```
 $ npm install --save
 ```